mishra37/HR-Employee-Attrition/README.md

 2. Decision Tree and Ceterus Paribus plot
 3. Interaction plots (Density plot and Bar plot)

-Click <a href = "https://neilbhutada.shinyapps.io/AttritionAnalysis/">here</a href> to look at the application.
+Click <a href = "https://neilbhutada.shinyapps.io/AttritionAnalysis/">here</a> to look at the application.